postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 Advising fields or properties with the `OverrideFieldOrProperty` has the following limitations over the use of `OverrideAccessors`:

 * You cannot choose a template for each accessor separately.
 * You cannot have generic templates.
-(Not yet implemented in `Overrideccessors` anyway.)
+(Not yet implemented in `OverrideAccessors` anyway.)

 To alleviate these limitations, you can use the method <xref:Metalama.Framework.Advising.IAdviceFactory.Override*> and provide one or two method templates: a getter template and/or a setter template.